 - Keep up the workout habits you have now.
-Trying to tone and keep fit at 30 is a pain.
+Trying to tone and keep fit because trying at 30 is a pain.
 I would’ve warned myself about the effects of steroids and how much weight I would gain by taking them and not working out.

 - What you put in your body does affect how you look.
 I wish I know how eating fruits and veggies would benefit my hair and skin.
 My grandmother had a garden and I seriously miss having fresh from the garden veggies.
 I would’ve told myself to enjoy the flavor because the things I eat now don’t taste the same.
-I say all the time how your diet will impact your hair growth, your skin texture, and overall well being.
+I say all the time how your diet will impact your hair growth, your skin texture, and overall well-being.

 - Start a beauty regimen at 20 and stick with it.
 Stay consistent with whatever beauty regimen you pick.
-My skin would be so much better if I would’ve started early like my mother warned me to do.
+My skin would be so much better if I would’ve started early as my mother warned me to do.
 I remember being in high school and her trying to get me to take better care of my skin.
 The idea of washing my face with a bar of soap made her cringe.
 Now in my 30’s I see why.
-If I put a soap on my face now…it would got crazy!
+If I put soap on my face now…it would go crazy!
 I had no idea that my skin would become sensitive as I got older.

 - Drink more water (your hair and skin will thank you).
 When I was younger I downed soda after soda.
 I hated water and you couldn’t pay me to drink even an eight-ounce glass of water.
 Now I’m older and I know if I don’t have enough water my skin will become seriously dry.
 Plus, I now have kidney disease, so I can’t drink sodas and I’m limited on how much water I can drink per day.
 Most people take being able to drink 64 ozs of water for granted.
 My max is three liters.

 - Use sunscreen!
 I can’t tell you how many times I have fallen victim to sunburn.
 Can you imagine being pregnant with sunburn?
 Talk about the worst feeling in the world.
-More importantly, I’m starting to get sun spots from going out without sunscreen and all the times I laid out in the sun with suntan lotion instead of sunblock.
+More importantly, I’m starting to get sunspots from going out without sunscreen, and all the times I laid out in the sun with suntan lotion instead of sunblock.
 Mind you I do seriously need a tan right now but I don’t have any tanning salons near me.
 Bummer!

 - Keep my hands off my face (acne is not your friend) and out of my hair (less manipulation = less breakage).
 My mother was also funny about people touching her face and as a teenager, I couldn’t figure out the big deal.
-I would tell my teen self that all that crap on your and your friends hands will cause your face to breakout.
+I would tell my teen self that all that crap on your and your friend’s hands will cause your face to break out.
 Your hands have germs that can cause acne breakouts and that’s probably another reason why you are sick all of the time.
 The funny thing is now that I’m older I have OCD.
 I wash my hands constantly, but I realized somewhere in my 20’s why I was getting sick so much.
 You have no idea how many days I missed from school and how many acne outbreaks I had in high school.
 I was lucky that I didn’t have acne per se.
 I only had issues if I wore makeup, played with my face, or someone else touched my face.
 Keeping my hands out of my hair would’ve definitely made growing out my hair easy.
-You know when you are teen you and your friend do each other’s hair and you change hair styles like you change your undies.
+You know when you are a teen you and your friend do each other’s hair and you change hairstyles like you change your undies.
 Yeah, bad idea!